Table of contents

 • Use your bio to establish your company’s expertise.
 Whether you’re a startup or an industry leader, establish your authority by discussing what sets you apart from the competition.

 At the end of the day, people remember companies that tell a good story.
 Rather than simply listing facts, use your Twitter bio to capture the emotion behind your company.
+After that, you have to write and schedule tweets catered to your audience.
 When done correctly, your company will be the talk of the town.

 Business bio on Instagram